About the degree programme

 Additionally, in Year 3 you will have the opportunity to study abroad or to take a work placement with one of our industry partners in the creative and cultural sector.

-• study History of Art 1, covering the period from the fall of the Roman Empire until the end of the Counter-Reformation, including non-Western material
+You will study History of Art 1, an introduction to a global art history covering the pre-modern period until the end of the 17th century, including a unique focus on non-Western material.

-• study Architectural History 1a and Architectural History 1b, covering the periods from antiquity to the 18th century and from 1800 to the present day
+You will study Architectural History 1a and Architectural History 1b, covering the periods from antiquity to the 18th century and from 1800 to the present day.

 As with Year 1, you can choose option courses from another subject area.

-• choose from a selection of history of art and architectural history courses
+• study courses from a wide range of specialised elective courses in both history of art and architectural history

 In Year 4 you will: